 Taking place since the turn of the previous century, Philippine Days is one of the Lower Mainland’s longest-running annual events and worth checking out.
 In good years, with sunny weather, the festival attracts as many as 20,000 people over the two days from across the Lower Mainland and further afield.

-Philippine Days is a fairly simple festival – not at all fancy – but interesting, especially for folk with Filipino connections.
-Expect to see lots of businesses and other types of vendor booths.
+Philippine Days is a fairly simple festival, but interesting, especially for folk with Filipino connections.
+Expect to see lots of businesses and other types of vendor and information booths.

 The festival always takes place on the second weekend in June.
 That’s because June 12th is Philippine Independence (and has been ever since 1898).